wgroeneveld/brainbaking/content/post/phd-iteration-2.md

 [^1]: Radermacher, Alex, and Gursimran Walia.
 "Gaps between industry expectations and the abilities of graduates."
 Proceeding of the 44th ACM technical symposium on Computer science education.
 ACM, 2013.
 [^2]: Sedelmaier, Yvonne, and Dieter Landes.
 "Software engineering body of skills (SWEBOS)."
 Global Engineering Education Conference (EDUCON), 2014 IEEE.
 IEEE, 2014.
 [^3]: Duckworth, Angela L., and David Scott Yeager.
 "Measurement matters: Assessing personal qualities other than cognitive ability for educational purposes."
 Educational Researcher 44.4 (2015): 237-251.
-[^4]: M Mirzaei, VJ Mabin.
-"The PhD in light of Project Management."
+[^4]: Mirzaei, Maryam, and Mabin, Victoria J. "The PhD in light of Project Management."
 Proceedings of the 2013 Joint NZSA+ORSNZ Conference, 2013.